AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 When simulcast encodings are transported each on a separate RTP stream, each simulcast encoding utilizes a distinct bitstream containing its own distinct Sequence Header and Scalability Metadata OBUs.
 This mode utilizes distinct SSRCs and Restriction Identifiers (RIDs)  for each encoding [I-D.ietf-avtext-rid] and, as a result, RTCP feedback can be provided for each simulcast encoding.
 This mode of simulcast transport, which MUST be supported by SFUs, utilizes Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast] [I-D.ietf-mmusic-rid].

 When simulcast encodings are transported on a single RTP stream, RIDs are not used and Sequence Header and Scalability Metadata OBUs (utilizing an 'S' mode) convey information relating to all encodings.
-This simulcast transport mode is possible since [AV1] enables multiple simulcast encodings to be provided within a single bitstream.
+This simulcast transport mode is possible since [AV1 video codec][AV1] enables multiple simulcast encodings to be provided within a single bitstream.
 However, in this mode, RTCP feedback cannot be provided for each simulcast encoding, but only for the aggregate, since only a single SSRC is used.
 This mode of simulcast transport MAY be supported by SFUs.

 ### 6.1.1 Example